Spokane, WA Real Estate: About Current Market Conditions

 underwriting prior to making an offer and have funds if needed to pay their own closing costs have a greater chance of success.

-Fewer sellers are in a short sale position are not able to pay off their lender when the home sells.
-Offers are subject to sellers lender approval
+Very few sellers are in a short sale position and are unable to pay off their lender when the home sells.
+Fewer bank owned properties

 |Common home designs in this area are shown above